Post

 • has 4 pins, but sometimes has 6 pins

-• 🛠️ to give extra electricity to the motherboard
+• 🛠️ to give extra electricity to the micro processor

 • give extra electricity for the micro processor